apacheignite/documentation/web-console/web-agent.md

 }
 [/block]
 ## SOCKS
-`socksProxyHost ` - The hostname, or address, of the proxy server.
-`socksProxyPort ` - The port number of the proxy server.
+`socksProxyHost ` - Hostname or address of the proxy server `socksProxyPort ` - Port number of the proxy server

-For using proxy with authentication:
+For using proxy with authentication, you need to provide the following system properties:
-`java.net.socks.username` - Username.
+`java.net.socks.username` - Username
-`java.net.socks.password` - Password.
+`java.net.socks.password` - Password
 [block:code]
 {
   "codes": [